-From September 2020, we created a personalised curriculum for our school, ensuring that it meets the needs of all pupils within our setting.
-We firmly believe that the curriculum and organisation allows each pupil to learn at a pace that is appropriate for them and allows More Able pupils the opportunity to study subjects in greater breadth and depth, using their curriculum knowledge to develop and further their skills and understanding through investigative and reasoning activities.
+The curriculum at Moor Nook Community Primary School has been developed to meet the needs of all pupils within our setting.
+We firmly believe that this curriculum ensures each pupil to learn at a pace that is appropriate for them and allows More Able pupils the opportunity to study subjects in greater breadth and depth, using their curriculum knowledge to develop and further their skills and understanding through creative, investigative and reasoning activities.

-We believe that ALL staff have an equal responsibility for identifying, supporting and developing these children.
+We believe that ALL staff have a responsibility for identifying, supporting and developing these children.
 This document outlines our practice for working with the More Able pupils and illustrates our commitment to them.